7thTool/XMixly/pgkit/pgkit/README.md

-# XBlockly Library v1.0.0
+# Mylecon pangu kit robot server library v1.0.0

-Arduino Library for XBlockly-criterion Electronic Modules
+Server Library for mylecon pangu kit robot

 For more information about this library please visit us at https://www.mylecon.com